IDC Sees Overall Slow Phone Growth, But Smartphone Boom Continues

 IDC also predicted BlackBerry OS will grow slowly but largely maintain share over the coming years following the BlackBerry 10 launch next year -- but Windows Phone will battle with BlackBerry for the No. 3 spot in 2013.

 Windows Phone will build on the progress it made in 2012, with Nokia establishing its presence and HTC solidly jumping back into the race, IDC said.
-The market research firm expects contributions by Samsung, ZTE, and Huawei to help Microsoft's cause.
+The market research firm expects contributions by Samsung, ZTE, and Huawei to help 's cause.

 Llamas said Windows Phone stands to gain the most market share as its smartphone and carrier partners have gained valuable experience in selling the differentiated experience Windows Phone has to offer: "What bears close observation is how BlackBerry's new platform, BlackBerry 10, and multiple versions of Linux will affect the market once the devices running these systems are available."